Course Release Policy

 • Director of Research Operations

-They should not be used to reward research activity nor be given to faculty who are research-inactive.
+They should not be used to reward research activity nor be given to tenure-track faculty who are research-inactive.

 Course releases should be granted on an annual basis (i.e., the promise of a course release should not extend over more than one academic year).